WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorBioEnrollment.md

 Using this API, the platform is able to:

-- Get info about fingerprint sensor
 - Create/enroll a fingerprint
 - Cancel fingerprint enrollments before they finish
+- Find all fingerprints the have been added
+- Give the fingerprint an alias (friendlyName)
 - Delete a fingerprint
-- Find all fingerprints the have been added
-- Give the fingerprint an alias
+- Get info about fingerprint sensor

 This command requires support of PinUvAuthProtocol 2